WebmasterCamp/jwc11-registration-frontend/README.md

 - [ ] Add more TypeScript type annotations.
 - [ ] Re-enable type checking service once all type annotations are properly added.
-- [x] Change Firebase, Segment, Sentry and FullStory API Key and Account.
+- [ ] Change Firebase, Segment, Sentry and FullStory API Key and Account.
-- [x] Update design and form to match YCC CI and requirements.
+- [ ] Update design and form to match JWC CI and requirements.
 - [ ] Add some unit and/or integration tests!
 (I recommend `jest + react-testing-library`)

 ## Notes